Amniotic fluid and pregnancy: everything you need to know

 Amniotic fluid is the biological fluid surrounding the fetus in the uterine cavity.
 It is contained in the amniotic sac, also known as the "sac of waters", which is made up of two membranes: the amnion and the chorion.

-Throughout pregnancyThis liquid, 97% water, enables the baby to develop normally, while being protected from external aggressions (blows, sudden movements, noise, temperature changes, bacteria, etc.).
+Throughout pregnancyThroughout pregnancy, this fluid, 97% of which is water, enables the baby to develop normally, while being protected from external aggressions (blows, sudden movements, noises, temperature changes, bacteria, etc.).

 How is amniotic fluid formed during pregnancy?

 Amniotic fluid plays a vital role during pregnancy.
-It is essential to the healthy development of the fetus and is a valuable indicator of the baby's health.
+It is essential to the healthy development of the fetus, and is a valuable indicator of the baby's health.

 From fetus to baby

-• Chamberlain's large vertical tank (LVC) method;
+• Chamberlain's method, involving the large vertical cistern (LVC);

 • the Phelan method, which uses an amniotic index (ILA).

-Large vertical tank (CGV)
+Large vertical cistern (LVC)

-• a value of less than 2 cm may indicate oligohydramnios ;
+• a value of less than 2 cm may indicate oligohydramnios;

 • a value between 2 and 8 cm indicates a normal volume;